 If you still want to stick with cotton as your fabric but want something more eco-friendly, look for cotton sheets produced with organic cotton.

-I hope this has helped you make a more informed decision on the bed sheets you choose.
+This has helped you make a more informed decision on the bed sheets you choose.
 I wish you and your family a happy and comfortable night’s sleep.
 Sweet dreams!